hooksw/konify/README.md

 We will treat special elements(Switch,For,Native UI Elements,Routing…) as special nodes, and all these nodes will construct a node tree.

-When multi-threaded state access is complete, we will start working on this.
+When the last plan is complete, we will start working on this.

 ### ContextLocal